Mark A. Godsey

 Next, Professor Godsey joined the Department of Justice as an Assistant United States Attorney (AUSA) for the Southern District of New York, where he prosecuted federal crimes ranging from political corruption to hijacking to organized crime.
 As a federal prosecutor, Professor Godsey supervised FBI investigations, presented cases to federal grand juries, conducted jury and bench trials, and argued numerous appeals before the United States Court of Appeals for the Second Circuit.
 He received several awards for his performance as an AUSA, including the Director's Award for Superior Performance, presented to him by then Attorney General Janet Reno.

-Professor Godsey has published numerous law review articles in some of the most respected law journals in the country, and is currently working on a book slated for publication in the fall of 2017 tentatively titled Deconstructing Wrongful Convictions: How Cracks in the Human Psyche Cause Tragic Injustices.
+Professor Godsey has published numerous law review articles in some of the most respected law journals in the country, and is currently working on a book slated for publication in the fall of 2017 titled Blind Injustice: A Former Prosecutor Exposes the Psychology and Politics of Wrongful Convictions.

 Articles, Essays & Book Reviews